MrGeminus/MrGeminus/README.md

 ## :mailbox: Contact

-Feel free to contact me should you have any questions, suggestions, or constructive criticism.
+I would be glad to hear from you.
+Please feel free to contact me using one of the methods below.

 [![Website](./icons/globe-dark.svg)](www.mrgeminus.com#gh-light-mode-only)
 [![Website](./icons/globe-light.svg)](www.mrgeminus.com#gh-dark-mode-only)